 Now that we know these terms, let’s look a the differences.

-What is the actual relation or difference between US Visa vs. Status ?
+What is the difference between US Visa vs. Status?

-- Visa is an entry document issued by US consulate abroad and you need a valid visa to enter America or return back to America after any travel.
+- A US Visa is an entry document issued by the US consulate or Embassy abroad to you and you need it to be valid to enter America.
+You need to it to be valid either for your first entry or if you are planning to return to America after any travel outside the US.

-- Status is something you get when you enter America using a valid US Visa.
-Your status is indicated on your admission stamp done at the Port of Entry.
-It could be anything like F1, H1B, L1, B1/B2, etc. based on your reason for entry and it will indicate the validity of the status.
-Your status is only valid, if you maintain it properly by following all the immigration rules as mentioned above.
+- Status, in the context of US Immigration, is something you get when you enter America using a valid US Visa.
+Your status is indicated on your admission stamp done at the Port of Entry and is reflected on the I-94 issued to you.
+It could be anything like F1, H1B, L1, B1/B2, etc. based on your primary purpose for entry and it will indicate the validity of the status.
+Your status is only valid if you maintain it properly by following all the immigration rules as required by that visa category.

-Phew !
-Now that we know what is the relation, lets get to the most commonly asked questions around the US Visa validity and Status.
+Now that we know the relationship, lets get to the most commonly asked questions around the US Visa validity and Status.

 Yes, your status is valid, provided you are maintaining your immigration status.
 Your F1 Visa stamp in your passport is only good to enter America.
 Its significance ends there, you do not have to worry about the expiry of the F1 visa.
 It only plays role, if you would like to re-enter America after traveling to your home country for vacation or holidays.